 The potential of terrestrial laser scanning (TLS) in forest applications, both in industry and in national forest inventories (NFIs), has gained increasing awareness in the last two decades.
 Boosting this development, there has been tremendous research efforts and progress on the topic.

 In 2014, a TLS benchmarking project was launched by the European Spatial Data Research Organization (EuroSDR) and hosted by the Finnish Geospatial Research Institute (FGI).
 18 groups from Asia, Europe and North America have successfully processed the data and submitted their results for evaluation.
-Latest results of the work are to be published (link to publication coming soon) in ISPRS Journal of Photogrammetry and Remote Sensing along with open data on the sample plots.
+Latest results of the work were published in ISPRS Journal of Photogrammetry and Remote Sensing along with open data on the sample plots.

 Achievements and remaining barriers to TLS-based forest investigations

 Terrestrial laser scanning is an effective technique for measuring forest plots.
 A terrestrial laser scanner automatically documents its surrounding environment in three-dimensional (3D) space with millions to billions of 3D points.
 The technology is anticipated to be practically used in forest in-situ observations, e.g. national forest inventories.

 According to the benchmarking results, TLS is great at extracting forest attributes of trees that are recorded in the point cloud data.
 These attributes, i.e. diameter at breast height and stem curve estimates, can be measured at 1-2 cm accuracy level which is close to what is required in practical applications, e.g. national forest inventories.
 Remaining barriers are mainly from the occlusion effects that prevail and hard to eliminate in forests; therefore, attributes of trees such as tree heights are difficult to estimate.

 Open data on sample plot pointclouds